-A variety of alignment methods depart from the structural/generative framework, where preferences are assumed to optimize a random utility or equivalently that preferences are generated by some conditional probability distribution given demonstrations and reward. \cite{ethayarajh2024kto} consider loss-aversion in the spirit of the prospect theory of human decision making (as compared to utility-maximizing). \citet{kong2024perplexity,liang2024ropo} consider non-stochastic corruptions to labels. \citet{munos2024nash} instead optimize a game-theoretic equilibrium induced by pairwise preferences, avoiding reduction to a scalar reward model.
+A variety of alignment methods depart from the structural/generative framework, where preferences are assumed to optimize a random utility or equivalently that preferences are generated by some conditional probability distribution given demonstrations and reward. \citet{ethayarajh2024kto} consider loss-aversion in the spirit of the prospect theory of human decision making (as compared to utility-maximizing). \citet{kong2024perplexity,liang2024ropo} consider non-stochastic corruptions to labels. \citet{munos2024nash} instead optimize a game-theoretic equilibrium induced by pairwise preferences, avoiding reduction to a scalar reward model.
 These directions address important failures of standard DPO-style modeling; our complementary goal is to retain a random-utility interpretation while making the link nonparametric.

-\paragraph{Econometric choice and semiparametrics.} Discrete choice modeling in econometrics was pioneered by \citet{McFadden1974}, who formalized random utility models and established the multinomial logit as a tractable framework for estimating preferences and welfare from choice data.
-Subsequent work expanded the basic logit to allow for richer substitution patterns and unobserved heterogeneity, including nested logit \citep{McFadden1978}, mixed logit and random coefficients models \citep{Berry1995,Train2009}, and more general GEV formulations \citep{McFadden1981}.
-Identification and estimation of structural parameters in the presence of price endogeneity and unobserved product characteristics led to instrumental-variables approaches such as the BLP framework \citep{BerryLevinsohnPakes1995,BerryLevinsohnPakes2004}, along with related control-function and inversion-based methods \citep{Newey1999,BlundellPowell2004}.
-Discrete choice models have also been extended to dynamic settings to study intertemporal decision-making, beginning with \citet{Rust1987} and followed by a large literature on estimation, identification, and computational methods for dynamic discrete choice \citep{HotzMiller1993,AguirregabiriaMira2002,ArcidiaconoMiller2011}.
+\paragraph*{Econometric choice and semiparametrics.} Discrete choice modeling in econometrics was pioneered by \citet{McFadden1974}, who formalized random utility models and introduced the multinomial logit as a tractable framework for estimating preferences and welfare from choice data.
+Subsequent work generalized the logit to allow richer substitution patterns and unobserved heterogeneity, including nested logit \citep{McFadden1978}, mixed logit and random coefficients models \citep{Berry1995,Train2009}, and more general GEV formulations \citep{McFadden1981}.
+Addressing price endogeneity and unobserved product characteristics led to instrumental-variables and inversion-based approaches such as the BLP framework \citep{BerryLevinsohnPakes1995,BerryLevinsohnPakes2004}, along with related control-function methods \citep{Newey1999,BlundellPowell2004}.
+Discrete choice models were later extended to dynamic settings to study intertemporal decision-making, beginning with \citet{Rust1987} and followed by extensive work on identification, estimation, and computation in dynamic discrete choice models \citep{HotzMiller1993,AguirregabiriaMira2002,ArcidiaconoMiller2011}.